alejandraluaces/TIY_Application/source/past.md

 ### Why it matters

 During collge, I learned a lot about learning.
-I noticed that in my zoo classes, I was able to retain and recall information with a much higher rate of success by practically applying when I learned immediately after I learned it.
+I noticed that in my zoo classes, I was able to retain and recall information with a much higher rate of success by practically applying what I learned immediately after I learned it.

 In math class, I spent weeks being lectured without any practical application, and would bomb the exams.
 No wonder.